-- Documentation that supports your NVR and inventory immediately prior to the loss occurrence. - Required documentation includes, but is not limited to, the following: - A detailed plant list that includes the full name of each specific plant; - Acceptable sales records for any specific plants that were sold the previous 60 days or 12 months, as applicable, that support the determination of approved sales value for each specific plant as described in section 1; and - Documentation or demonstrated performance of your ability to properly obtain and maintain nursery plants. - o You must maintain an inventory.
-If requested, you must provide: - Your most recent inventory; and - Purchase and sales records from the date of your most recent inventory to the date of loss occurrence - Under the current nursery program, one concern is with the subjectivity of the loss adjustment process.
-How does NVS address this concern?
+- Documentation that supports your NVR and inventory immediately prior to the loss occurrence. - Required documentation includes, but is not limited to, the following: - A detailed plant list that includes the full name of each specific plant; - Acceptable sales records for any specific plants that were sold the previous 60 days or 12 months, as applicable, that support the determination of approved sales value for each specific plant as described in section 1; and - Documentation or demonstrated performance of your ability to properly obtain and maintain nursery plants. - You must maintain an inventory.
+If requested, you must provide: - Your most recent inventory; and - Purchase and sales records from the date of your most recent inventory to the date of loss occurrence

+How does NVS address the concern with the subjectivity of the loss adjustment process?

 NVS addresses this concern by establishing clearly-defined criteria.
 Those criteria are split between two groups: 1) Liner and Annual Plants plant categories, and 2) all other plant categories.
 Losses are determined through a collaborative effort between the adjuster and you.
-In some cases, a third-party expert may need to be called in for additional guidance.
+In some cases, a third-party expert may need to be called in for additional guidance